tensorflow/mlir-hlo/stablehlo/docs/governance.md

-We aim to establish an open governance model drawing from standards such as LLVM, with particular emphasis on open design/roadmap discussions, public process for gaining technical steering rights, and OSS-first docs & repo governance (e.g. location, CLA, etc), repo location.
+We aim to establish an open governance model drawing from standards such as LLVM, with particular emphasis on open design/roadmap discussions, public process for gaining technical steering rights, and OSS-first docs & repo governance (e.g. repo location, CLA, etc.).

 ## Near-term governance